Most Famous Metal Bands and Their Logos

 Logo Slipknot

 Slipknot’s visual style is filled with chaos.
 The band’s name is depicted in irregular lines resembling dripping paint or dark liquid.
 The letters are elongated and distorted, emphasizing the unsettling image of the band, known for performing in creepy masks.
-The group’s logo is accompanied by a nonagram, a star with nine points, representing the number of band members.
+The number of members in the group is represented in its emblem, a nine-pointed star (nonagram).
 The star symbolizes the musicians’ unity, although the text version of the emblem is expressive enough to stand alone as the band’s mark.

 Iron Maiden